 Higher performing networks

 The number of connected devices is expected to continue increasing exponentially over the next several years, potentially exceeding 25 billion devices by 2020.
 These devices are expected to be heterogeneous, very diverse, often mobile and support a wide variety of applications including connected vehicles, smart grids, in- home networks, and various connected sensors and platforms.

 There are many complex networking challenges that need to be addressed in bringing all of these devices together to support the applications of interest.
 Existing wireless network architectures will be inadequate to meet these requirements.

-Another key challenge in this area is discovering the capabilities of thousands of nodes, distributing tasks to the appropriate nodes in support of the application of interest, and collecting and aggregating measurements from those nodes in an efficient manner within a network that has limited bandwidth, is intermittent, and in the presence of interference from other devices.
-Perspecta Labs has developed middleware through funding from multiple government defense agencies that organizes nodes in a dynamic multi layer hierarchy using a self-forming and self-maintaining dominating set.
-Our approach achieves message completion rates above 90% while unstructured on demand approaches only achieve rates of < 75%.
-Using fixed architectures only achieves completion rates of <1% in highly mobile environments.
+Another key challenge in this area is discovering the capabilities of thousands of nodes, distributing tasks to the appropriate nodes in support of the application of interest, and collecting and aggregating measurements from those nodes in an efficient manner within a network that has limited bandwidth, is intermittent and in the presence of interference from other devices.
+Perspecta Labs has developed middleware through funding from multiple government defense agencies that organizes nodes in a dynamic, multi-layer hierarchy using a self-forming and self-maintaining dominating set.
+Our approach achieves message completion rates above 90 percent while unstructured on demand approaches only achieve rates of < 75 percent.
+Using fixed architectures only achieves completion rates of <1 percent in highly mobile environments.

 Read more about our work in advanced network control and management